meuter/mockme/README.md

 -------
 Imagine you are testing a function that prints some bytes as ASCII hex.
 You already have such a function, but your want to mock/stub it out for your test.
-You can simply define it in your test as follows:
+You can simply define it in your test module as follows:

 <pre>
 int print_as_ascii_hex(FILE *output, const uint8_t *bytes, const size_t size)